Quantum eigenvalue processing

-\blfootnote{This is an enhanced version of the paper entitled \emph{Quantum eigenvalue processing} presented at the 65th IEEE Symposium on Foundations of Computer Science (FOCS 2024).} \blfootnote{Azure Quantum, Microsoft, Redmond, WA 98052, USA}
+\blfootnote{This is an enhanced version of the paper entitled \emph{Quantum eigenvalue processing} presented at the 65th IEEE Symposium on Foundations of Computer Science~\cite{QEVP2} and published in the SIAM Journal on Computing~\cite{QEVP}.} \blfootnote{$^1$Azure Quantum, Microsoft, Redmond, WA 98052, USA.
+Now at Google Quantum AI, Venice, CA 90291, USA.} \blfootnote{$^2$Azure Quantum, Microsoft, Redmond, WA 98052, USA.
+Now at the AWS Center for Quantum Computing, Pasadena, CA 91106, USA.}